torfinnberset/libusbp/README.md

 ## Supported USB devices and interfaces

-libusbp only supports certain types of USB devices.
+The library only supports certain types of USB devices.

 On Windows, any generic interface that you want to access with this library must use WinUSB as its driver, so you will need to provide a driver package or use some other mechanism to make sure WinUSB is installed.
 The generic interface must have a registry key named "DeviceInterfaceGUIDs" which is a REG_MULTI_SZ, and the first string in the key must be a valid GUID.
 The "DeviceInterfaceGUID" key is not supported.